rtorreson/codehub/README.md

 #### Arrival
 -  As a new vistor, I want to have a good understanding of what the website does
     - User arrives at home page.
-      - The screen for `Cheathub` appears with a description of its functionality.
+      - The screen for `CodeHub` appears with a description of its functionality.
       - User reads description.
     - User continues.